janbodnar/Python-Datovy-Analytik-Skolenie/clean_data.md

      - Remove erroneous commas in emails (e.g., "male@email.com," in row 22).
      - Use the "Replace" operation to strip commas or other invalid characters.
    - **Inconsistent `department` casing**:
-     - Use the "Transform" operation to standardize `department` values to title case (e.g., "Customer Support" and "customer support" to "Customer Support").
+     - Use the "Transform" operation to standardize `department` values to title case
+       (e.g., "Customer Support" and "customer support" to "Customer Support").

 5. **Handle Typographical Errors**:
-   - For emails with invalid formats (e.g., "male@email.com,"), use a regular expression in Data Wrangler to validate and clean email formats.
+   - For emails with invalid formats (e.g., "male@email.com,"), use a regular expression
+     in Data Wrangler to validate and clean email formats.
-   - For `department`, ensure consistency by mapping similar values (e.g., "CustomerSupport" to "Customer Support") using a replace or mapping operation.
+   - For `department`, ensure consistency by mapping similar values (e.g., "CustomerSupport"
+     to "Customer Support") using a replace or mapping operation.

 6. **Validate and Correct Invalid Data**:
    - Check for invalid `age` values (e.g., negative or unrealistic ages, though none in this dataset).
-   - Validate `salary` for outliers (e.g., extremely low or high values) and decide whether to cap or flag them.
+   - Validate `salary` for outliers (e.g., extremely low or high values) and decide
+     swhether to cap or flag them.
    - Ensure `id` is unique; if duplicates remain after step 2, flag or reassign IDs.

 7. **Export the Cleaned Data**:
-   - Once all operations are applied, export the cleaned dataset as a new CSV file using Data Wrangler’s "Export to CSV" option.
+   - Once all operations are applied, export the cleaned dataset as a new CSV file
+     using Data Wrangler’s "Export to CSV" option.
    - Alternatively, export the generated Python code from Data Wrangler to automate the process.

 8. **Review and Iterate**: